top of page

 rainbowocean.jpg

-I use a person-centered approach to counselling.
-This approach came out of the humanistic approach to counselling and incorporates a non-judgmental and empathetic approach.
-I also utilise a transpersonal counselling approach that views the person as more than just the mind, body and the personality.
-Transpersonal means beyond the personal or beyond the ego, and I am a member of the Transpersonal Coaching Therapist Network.
+I use a non-judgmental and empathetic approach.
+I use a Positive Cognitive Behavioral Therapy (CBT), solution-focused counselling approach that views the person as more than just the mind, body and the personality and incorporates positive psychology research and transpersonal factors.
+Transpersonal means beyond the personal or beyond the ego.

 I tailor each session to each particular client, while always staying focused on the best outcomes in relation to his or her goals and challenges.